NET-A-PORTER/dynamo-mapper/README.md

 ## Work in Progress

 This library is a work in progress.
-As such, don't hold me responsible if it breaks your application in new and horrible ways.
+As such, don't hold us responsible if it breaks your application in new and horrible ways.
 It is also very incomplete.

 Only some Scala types (Map, String) are supported.
 Only some DynamoDB types are supported (Map, String).